impact on life - healthcare publishing

 Life Insurance Policies

 The deceased may have taken out a life insurance policy which will provide a lump sum payment if someone dies before a certain age.
 Payment is usually made after probate but the insurance company may pay out a limited sum on evidence of death.
+Payment can be paid immediately into a trust set up under the policy.

 The Cremation Society